Approximate Tree Decompositions of Planar Graphs in Linear Time: Decomposition into Mountains

-We first construct the set $\mathcal{S}'\!=\mathcal{S}(G,\varphi)$ of all crest separators in $O(\ell\y{n})$ time (Lemma~\ref{lem:allcs}).
-Lemma~\ref{lem:rid1} guarantees that,\ext{ for each pair of crests, there is a crest separator \fk{in ${\mathcal S}(G,\varphi)$} strongly going between the two crests and that it can be chosen in such a way that one of its top vertices is a vertex of lowest height on a ridge between the two crests.
-This in particular means that no vertex of the crest separator is part of a crest in $G$.
-Hence, \y{in $O(\ell\y{n})$ time,}} we can remove all crest separators from $\mathcal{S}'$ that contain a vertex of a crest. \y{This does not violate} property (a)\conf{\fy{ and can be done in $O(\ell\y{n})$ time}}.
-Afterwards property (b) of a good mountain structure holds.
+We first construct the set $\mathcal{S}'\!=\mathcal{S}(G,\varphi,c)$ of all crest separators in $O(\ell n)$ time (Lemma~\ref{lem:allcs}).
+Lemma~\ref{lem:rid1} guarantees that, for each pair of crests in ${\mathcal H}$ and each ridge $R$ with endpoints in both crests, there is a crest separator $X$ in ${\mathcal S}(G,\varphi,c)$ strongly going between the two crests with a highest top vertex of~$X$ being a deepest vertex of $R$.
+This in particular means that all vertices of~$X$ have an upper height smaller than or equal to the depth of the ridge, which is strictly smaller than the upper height of the two crests and of all crests through which $R$ passes, i.e., no vertex of $X$ is part of a crest in $G$.
+Hence, in $O(\ell n)$ time, we can remove all crest separators from $\mathcal{S}'$ that contain a vertex of a crest and property (a) of a good mountain structure is maintained.
+Afterwards property (b) holds.
 Let $\mathcal{S}''$ be the resulting set of crest separators.
 For guaranteeing property (c), we have to remove further crest separators from $\mathcal{S}''$.
-Therefore, we construct the mountain connection tree $T$ of $(G,\varphi,\mathcal{S}'')$ in \fy{$O(\y{n})$} time (Lemma~\ref{lem:mct1}).
+We start with constructing the mountain connection tree $T$ of $(G,\varphi,c,{\mathcal H},\mathcal{S}'')$ in $O(\ell n )$ time (Lemma~\ref{lem:mct1}).
+We root $T$ at an arbitrary node of $T$.